NSO-developer/nso-gitbook/harmonic-cableos_nc/README.md

   8. How to report NED issues and feature requests
   9. How to rebuild a NED
   10. Configure the NED to use ssh multi factor authentication
-  11. Run Arbitrary Commands on Device
+  11. Using the NED for Telemetry
-  12. Display Dry-Run Commit Output in Nokia MD-CLI Format
+  12. Run arbitrary commands on device
   ```

 # 1. General
 ------------

-  This document describes the nokia-sros_nc NED.
+  This document describes the harmonic-cableos_nc NED.

   IMPORTANT:
   This NED is delivered without any of the device YANG models bundled to the NED package.